Blotch3D/Blotch3D/README.md

 because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.

-One main reason such artifacts occur is because the default MonoGame "Effect" used to draw models (the "BasicEffect" effect) provides a pixel shader that does not do "alpha testing".
-Alpha testing is the process of completely neglecting to draw transparent texture pixels, and thus neglecting to update the depth buffer at that window position.
+The reason such artifacts occur is because the default MonoGame "Effect" used to draw models (the "BasicEffect" effect) provides a pixel shader that does not do "alpha testing".
+Alpha testing is the process of completely neglecting to draw transparent texture pixels, and thus neglecting to update the depth buffer at that window pixel.
 Most typical textures with an alpha channel use an alpha value of only zero or one (or close to them), indicating absence or presence of texture.
 Alpha testing works well with textures like that.
 For alpha values specifically intended to show partial translucency (alpha values well between zero and one), it doesn't work well.
 In those cases, at a minimum you will have to control translucent sprite drawing order (draw